 The region has historically experienced economic, health, education, and social disparities, such as outdated digital infrastructure, low college enrollment, and low graduation rates.
 Demarcated by I-710, the 110 freeway to the West, the 10 to the North, the 5 to the East, and the 105 to the South, SELA also faces environmental justice issues like high rates of pollution burden and extreme heat.
 These problems persist in part due to underinvestment in the SELA region coupled with underrepresentation in the civic process.

 To address the impacts of historic and ongoing disinvestment, the SELA Collaborative acts as a facilitator, building collective power across several community organizations to drive regional systemic change.
-The collaborative focuses on regional relationship building through a cohort-oriented approach.
+The SELA Collaborative focuses on regional relationship building through a cohort-oriented approach.
 This past year, the Collaborative concentrated on building organizational capacity through a series of grants provided by the California Community Foundation.
-This unique approach allows community partners and grantees to create and innovate, with the collaborative as both a backbone and steward of resources.
-This data story will highlight the seven grantees and their respective focuses, including Civic Engagement & Education, Health & Environmental Justice, and Economic Development & Housing.
+This unique approach allows community partners and grantees to create and innovate, with the SELA Collaborative as both a backbone and steward of resources.
+This data story will highlight the seven grantees and their respective focus areas, including Civic Engagement & Education, Health & Environmental Justice, and Economic Development & Housing.

 Health & Environmental Justice